Rydberg atomtronic devices

-\prlsection{Diode} The diode is a non-reciprocal device that allows current to pass through from one direction, but blocks transport coming from the reverse direction.
-To induce non-reciprocal behaviour, we consider a one-dimensional facilitation chain with equal spacing to its neighbours, except for a single gate atom with detuning $\Delta_{\text{g}}$ and distance $r_{\text{g}}=(C_6/\Delta_{\text{g}})^{1/6}$ to either its left or right neighbour (see Fig.~\ref{Sche_Diode}).
-First, in Fig.~\ref{Sche_Diode}a we consider the forward direction operation of the diode.
-When the gate atom has distance $r_{\text{g}}$ to its left neighbour, an initial excitation in the input can travel via the gate to the output as the facilitation condition is met along the way.
-In contrast, we consider the reverse direction of the diode in Fig.~\ref{Sche_Diode}b, where the gate atom has distance $r_{\text{g}}$ to its right neighbour.
-Then, the facilitation condition is not met between the gate and output atom, blocking any transport.
-We set the detuning of the gate atom $\Delta_{\text{g}}/\Delta_{\text{f}} = 2$ (see Appendix~\ref{Diode_sub_section}) and evolve the system for different values of $\gamma$.
-Fig.~\ref{Sche_Diode}c shows the number of excitations in the output $N_{\text{o}}$ at $t\Omega = 4$.
+In Fig.~\ref{Diode_Plot}d, we set the detuning of the gate atom $\Delta_{\text{g}}/\Delta_{\text{f}} = 2$ (with a justification given in Appendix \ref{Diode_sub_section}) and show the number of excitations in the output $N_{\text{o}}$ at evolution time $t\Omega = 4.60$ for different values of the dephasing, $\gamma$.
 We find that the forward direction transports a large number of excitations compared to the reverse operation of the diode.
 The difference between forward and reverse decreases with increasing $\gamma$, but remains relatively large even when $\gamma$ is in the same order as the driving frequency $\Omega$.

 \prlsection{Logic gates} We now construct different logic gates using the Rydberg interactions.
 Logic gates return a binary outcome depending on given input bits.
-For the input, we define logic $0$ as a Rydberg atom in the ground state, while $1$ corresponds to an excited input atom.
+For the input, we define logic $0$ as a Rydberg atom in the ground state, while $1$ corresponds to an excited Rydberg atom.
 We define the logic output as $0$ when $N_{\text{o}}<N_{\text{threshold}}$, while $1$ corresponds to $N_{\text{o}}>N_{\text{threshold}}$, where $N_{\text{threshold}}$ is a threshold number of excitations.

 The AND gate returns $1$ only when two inputs are $1$, else $0$.
-We construct the AND gate with three atoms as seen in Fig.~\ref{Sche_NAND_Gate}a.
+We construct the AND gate with three atoms as seen in Fig.~\ref{Gate_Schematic}a.
 The two input atoms are at a distance $r_{\text{f}}$ to the output atom, while the detuning of the output atom is chosen as $2\Delta_{\text{f}}$, i.e. twice the original facilitation condition.
 Only when both input atoms are excited, the output atom is on resonance due to the van der Waals interaction.